-To outperform S&P/ASX 300 Total Return Index (over the medium to long term).1
+Investment performance objective[§] To outperform S&P/ASX 300 Total Return Index (over the medium to long term).1

-Be prepared to stay invested in this option for at least 12 years before it meets its objectives.
+Minimum investment timeframe Be prepared to stay invested in this option for at least 12 years before it meets its objectives.

+What type of investment is it?
 Predominantly invested in companies listed on the Australian Securities Exchange.